JCP1 - A Java based DIY automaton!

 Drive2 wheel differential drive with encoders, 1 caster wheel in back

-VisionMonoscopic camera - 320x240 24bit color - face detection/tracking, object identification/tracking
+VisionMonoscopic camera - 320x240 24bit color - face detection, motion detection, object identification, feature mapping

 Sensors1 ultrasonic front sensor, 1 magnetic compass